Original equipment manufacturer

-An original equipment manufacturer (OEM) is generally perceived as a company that produces non-aftermarket parts and equipment that may be marketed by another manufacturer.
-It is a common industry term recognized and used by many professional organizations such as SAE International, ISO, and others.
+An original equipment manufacturer (OEM) is a company that produces parts and equipment that may be marketed by another company.
+However, the term is ambiguous, with several other common meanings: an OEM can be the maker of a system that includes other companies' subsystems, an end-product producer, an automotive part that is manufactured by the same company that produced the original part used in the automobile's assembly, or a value-added reseller.

-However, the term is also used in several other ways, which causes ambiguity.
-It sometimes means the maker of a system that includes other companies' subsystems, an end-product producer, an automotive part that is manufactured by the same company that produced the original part used in the automobile's assembly, or a value-added reseller.
+OEM manufacturing is also widely used in the packaging industry, particularly in the production of customized gift boxes for wine and spirits.
+These OEM producers allow brands to create unique holiday packaging without maintaining their own manufacturing facilities.